jackhamel16/MSU-CEM-Misc/README.md

 	Plots two rings in xy-plane by checking if points in the plane are members of the rings, then saving them to a file for sim use.

+sz_plotter.py : Complete (additional functions may be added)

+	Plots the value of sz for EACH dot in simulation with respect to timesteps.

+bloch_data_grabber.py : Complete (additional functions may be added)

+	Grabs the pseudospin data from all dots at any timestep.  this is useful in checking if the simulation is running as expected at different times.

 np and plt are python modules.